emprax/Xtender/README.md

 ![Xtender-V1](docs/Xtender-V1.png)

-All together a client is used that holds a reference to the root-segment in the chain and executes the operation process by simply calling the entry-point on the root-segment and then traverses through the chain until it finds the suitable segment, where this detection is achieved by simply doing a type check and casts the object to the specific concrete implementation it is specified to be.
-For a simple chain this is no problem of course, but when adding more segments to the chain, then it could grow quite fast.
+All together a client is used that holds a reference to the root-segment in the chain and executes the operation process by simply calling the entry-point on the root-segment and then traverses through the chain until it finds the suitable segment.
+This detection is achieved by simply doing a type check and casts the object to the specific concrete implementation it is specified to be.
+For a simple chain this is no problem of course, but when adding more segments to the chain, it could grow quite fast.
 The complexity of this solution is of O(n).

 ### V2